Brubning/NoodleNgImageCrop/README.md

   // Text label applied to the button.
   text: string;

-  // CssClass applied to the button.
+  // Css class applied to the button.
   cssClass: string;
 ```